opencybersecurityalliance/kestrel-lang/docs/language.rst

     - An IDS alert observation may contain two entities: the incoming IP and the target host.

-Not only a record can contain multiple entities, but also the same entity identified by the same monitor may appear in different records.
-Some monitor generates an universal identifier for an entity they track, i.e., UUID/GUID, but this does not always hold.
+Not only can a record contain multiple entities, but the same entity identified by the same monitor may appear in different records.
+Some monitors generate a universal identifier for an entity they track, i.e., UUID/GUID, but this does not always hold.
 In addition, the description of an entity in a record may be very incomplete due to the limited monitoring capability, data aggregation, or software bug.